metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 ## Collection Plugins

-Collection Plugins are plugins that have a collection-wide effect.
+Collection Plugins are plugins that are added at the collection level can have a collection-wide effect.
 This is particularly useful for royalties because you can assign the [royalties plugin](/core/plugins/royalties) to the Collection Asset and all Assets in that collection will now reference that plugin.

 Collections only have access to `Permanent Plugins` and `Authority Managed Plugins`.